 Moving forward in the history of soap making, Great Grandma rendered animal fats to get oils, so she was limited to tallow or lard.
 We have all kinds of terrific oils to choose from, but lard with olive and coconut oil makes wonderful, basic, castile-type soap.
 Great Grandma had to make her own lye.
 We have standardized lye available, commercially.

 Today there is much research and science to be studied in the process of making soap.
 It's important to know the chemical qualities of different oils, the active properties of botanicals, the results of saponification and the physical properties of lather and bubbles.
 Making a mild and gentle homemade soap should be the goal.
 You wouldn't want a soap made of harsh, manufactured, chemicals.
 Soaps like that are plentiful on the market, today!
 A gentle cleansing soap with, natural, ingredients would be healthier for skin.

 Carry on the tradition of making soap.
 Be creative!
-If at first you don't succeed, don't give up!
-Many have failed along the way.
+If at first you don't succeed, don't quit!
+Learn from mistakes along the way.
 Experience is a great teacher!
 Like the saying goes, "If at first you don't succeed, try....try again."
 Before long, you'll be a soap making expert too!